Workgroups

 Participating Organizations: City of Richmond, East Bay Regional Park District, PlaceWorks, Rich City Rides, Rising Juntos, Trust for Public Land, Urban Tilth, YES Nature to Neighborhoods

-Year 1 Progress: The group set a goal of to engaging the community to develop park standards.
-The workgroup noted the need to update the Park Master Plan with information not formally included, such as the Park Assessment Report completed in 2019 by FirstFive.
-Additionally, the group worked identified the need for a stronger accountability mechanism to ensure recommendations in the plan happen and develop new standards for parks for council consideration.
+Year 1 Progress: The group set a goal of engaging stakeholders to develop park standards.
+The workgroup discussed the role of the Park Master Plan (2010), and noted the need to update the Park Master Plan with information not formally included, such as the Park Assessment Report completed in 2019 by First5 Contra Costa.
+The group worked identified the need for a stronger accountability mechanism to ensure recommendations in the Park Master Plan happen and develop new standards for parks.
 Discussions in workgroup meetings included: establishing parks maintenance standards, updating the Parks Master Plan to include the 2019 Parks Assessment, identifying funding options, keeping asset information up-do-date, having a plan for upgrades and improvements, and looking at current available options to support maintenance and identify success areas.

 Nicholl Park